MelissaFerriter/Tutorial/content/workflow/index.md

 ![9]

 >Always update the case title before closing out the case.
 Often the issue changes over time and the original title may not accurately capture the case topic.
+See [Case Summaries 101](casemanagement.netlify.app/courses/casesummaries101) for more details

 #### 9. Update the Technical Details